Energy Visa Sponsorship Jobs in South Dakota

 Which energy companies sponsor visas in South Dakota?

-Black Hills Energy, NextEra Energy, Otter Tail Power, and Basin Electric Power Cooperative sponsor H-1B and other work visas for South Dakota positions.
+Black Hills Energy, NextEra Energy, Otter Tail Power, and Basin Electric Power Cooperative sponsor H-1B visa and other work visas for South Dakota positions.
 These companies frequently hire engineers, project managers, and technical specialists.
 Regional wind developers and oil service companies also sponsor visas for specialized roles in renewable energy development and petroleum operations.

 How to find energy visa sponsorship jobs in South Dakota?